Skip to content

 Research areas

-Her research interests include social approaches to mental health, the history of psychiatry, mental health policy including community care, oral history theory and practice, participatory action research, feminist research methods, narrative research; heritage studies, the study of memory.
+Her research interests include social approaches to mental health care, the history of psychiatry, mental health policy, oral history theory and practice, participatory action research, feminist research methods; emotional labour; heritage studies, the study of memory.

 External activity